ocolot/redux-rest-tools/docs/api/middleware/README.md

 Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The normalized data object with the following keys: `result`, the list of object keys (see `idPath`) and `entities`, an object with each key containing the related entity.

+### handlerCreator

+Creates the handler function to handle the REST request actions (request, success, fail).

+**Parameters**

+-   `verb` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The verb to handle (find, findOne, create, update or delete).
+-   `requestActions` **RequestActions** An object containing the request, success and fail action creators to handle.
+-   `idPath` **IdPath** The path to the value to identify the REST entities (string, string array, function or string with dot separation).

+Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object containing the functions to handle request, success and fail state change in the reducer.

+### restReducer

+Creates a REST reducer to handle the defined actions.

+**Parameters**

+-   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The REST reducer config with the following keys: `idPath`, the path to the identifier of the requested objects (string, array of string or function); `actions`: the REST actions to handle; `extraHandlers`: an object where each key is the action type to handle and each key contains a function to handle the state change for these actions.

+Returns **Reducer** A reducer to handle REST requests state changes.

 ### getEntities

 Gets the entities from the state.